 - a.
 21 years of age or older prior to September 1 or have completed 96 credits prior to the beginning of Fall Quarter; or - b.
-Married or a graduate student; or
+Married or a graduate student: or - c.

-- c.
 Enrolled for seven or fewer credits; or - d.
 Living at home with parents/guardians in the Houston area; or - e.
 There are no spaces available in campus housing.

-Students are expected to abide by the social expectations and behavioral guidelines as provided in the Student Handbook.
+Students are expected to abide by the social expectations and behavioral guidelines as provided in The Compass Student Handbook.
+Students requesting an exception to the policy may submit an appeal form to the Associate Vice President for Student Affairs describing extenuating circumstances to be considered.

 Any student who meets the exception requirements and plans to live off campus must complete the Student Life Card and have it on file in the Office of Student Affairs.
-Students requesting an exception to the policy may submit an appeal to the Vice President for Student Affairs, describing extenuating circumstances to be considered.
+Students requesting an exception to the policy may submit an appeal to the Associate Vice President for Student Affairs, describing extenuating circumstances to be considered.